University of Texas at San Antonio: Rankings

-In the 2019 edition of the 100 Most Secure College Campuses in the US, UTSA was ranked the 2nd safest university in the state of Texas and the 30th safest in the United States.

-Intelligent.com 2020 edition of Best Online Cyber Security Degrees ranked UTSA's online cybersecurity degree program 15th overall in the nation and first in the nation in providing academic support for students pursuing a cybersecurity degree online.
-UTSA's online cybersecurity program also ranked first overall in the state of Texas.

 In the 2020 Global M.B.A.
-Rankings by CEO Magazine, The College of Business’ Executive M.B.A. program at UTSA is ranked 8th globally.
-In addition, UTSA's M.B.A. program is ranked as a Tier One Global M.B.A. program.
+Rankings by CEO Magazine, The College of Business' Executive M.B.A. program at UTSA was ranked 8th globally.
+In addition, UTSA's M.B.A. program was ranked as a Tier One Global M.B.A. program.

-The College of Architecture, Construction and Planning ranks second in the nation in awarding degrees to Hispanic students, according to Hispanic Outlook in Higher Education.

 Research

 The University of Texas at San Antonio is classified among "R1: Doctoral Universities – Very High Research Activity" and as a "Texas Tier One" institution.
-The university reached a new record of $140 million for research expenditures in fiscal year 2021.
-UTSA students and faculty conduct advanced research in many cross-disciplinary fields of study.
-Identified areas of research excellence include Advanced Materials, Cloud Computing, Cyber Security and Data Analytics, Integrative Biomedicine, Social and Educational Transformation, and Sustainable Communities and Critical Infrastructure.
+UTSA had $141.7 million in total research expenditures with $70.55 million in restricted research expenditures for FY22.
+UTSA students and faculty conduct research in cross-disciplinary fields of study which include Advanced Materials, Cloud Computing, Cyber Security and Data Analytics, Integrative Biomedicine, Social and Educational Transformation, and Sustainable Communities and Critical Infrastructure.
 UTSA is home to 33 research centers and institutes and is a member of the National Academies' Government-University-Industry Research Roundtable (GUIRR).